DEVELOPER-KLCV/klcv_dev_manual/DOCS/_Package/2-Standard/12-Form/1-Properties/10-Transparent.md

 <br>

-$ TRUE disables the BgColor property and makes the background transparent.
+$ TRUE disables the <a href="/package/standard/form/properties/bgcolor">BgColor</a> property and makes the background transparent.

 It does not work for root and Form directly under Dialog (the specification is ignored).